 Your motorhome uses a water heater that may have a motor aide feature.
 This feature circulates radiator cooling through an exchanger in the water heater as you drive.
 It is plumbed from the same hoses that supply hot water to the auxiliary heater.
 For further information on your water heater see the Appliance Section of this manual.
 The water heater with motor aide has caused some complaints.
-It seems that once you take your motorhome out for a long drive you can't light the burner of the water heater ... because the water is already hot!
+If it seems that when you take your motorhome out for a long drive that you are unable to light the burner of the water heater ... it is because the water is already hot!